-That whole time when I wasn’t moving I kept thinking about dying, I guess is the best way to put that.
+That whole time when I wasn’t moving I kept thinking about dying.
 I don’t think it was front of mind yet.
-It was more of the not-reality, there’s maybe a five-percent chance that it wasn’t the case or it was something that I wouldn’t have to go through chemo for or the hope was if this was it, I would only have to do lumpectomy and radiation.
-I had all these things going through my head at that time that I tried to wipe out of it, I guess is the best way to put it.
+It was more of the not-reality, there’s maybe a five-percent chance that it wasn’t the case or it was something that I wouldn’t have to go through chemo for.
+Or the hope was if this was it, I would only have to do lumpectomy and radiation.
+I had all these things going through my head at that time that I tried to wipe out of it.

 What were the next steps?

 That’s where we sat and the next stage after that was my surgery consult.
 So I think that was it.
 It might have been an MRI.
-I can’t quite remember but either way there was one or the other that happened so within that week.
-I had a surgery consult, I had an MRI, I think I had an echocardiogram and then I had my port put in, and I met with my oncologist, my regular oncologist.
-So it was just kind of things coming at me at all speeds in five days.
+I can’t quite remember but either way there was one or the other that happened so within that week, I had a surgery consult, I had an MRI, I think I had an echocardiogram, I had my port put in, and I met with my regular oncologist.
+It was just things coming at me at all speeds in five days.

 Chemo was the scariest word

-Yeah, absolutely chemo was the scary word because you think about it, Stage 1 people, and not to belittle it but it seems simple.
-In the scheme of things, just getting an operation having a small thing taken out of you and radiation, which is not fun but it’s better than chemo hypothetically, at least that’s what people will tell you.
+Absolutely chemo was the scary word because you think about it, stage 1 people, and not to belittle it but it seems simple.
+In the scheme of things, just getting an operation, having a small thing taken out of you and radiation, which is not fun but it’s better than chemo hypothetically, at least that’s what people will tell you.
 It seemed like a bigger ordeal because you think back to your parents’ chemo, I hate to put it that way, but before pills that would help you not puke or poop, it had to be even more miserable.

 What were your biggest questions at that point?

 I didn’t know there were stages, I didn’t know there were positive or negatives for estrogen progesterone, I had no idea any of that existed.
-For chemo it was like how long because I didn’t have a gauge of what that looked like either or what that would feel like.
+For chemo it was [a question of] how long because I didn’t have a gauge of what that looked like either or what that would feel like.

 How did you choose hospitals?